A Spatial Gap in the Sky Distribution of Fast Radio Burst Detections Coinciding with Galactic Plasma Overdensities: Conclusion

 \section{Conclusion}

 Our analysis shows that FRB detections in CHIME/FRB \cat{} exhibit a two-dimensional dependence on Galactic coordinates.
 The most striking feature is the complete absence of CHIME/FRB detections in a patch of the sky that coincides with the Cygnus X region.
-The analyses discussed in \S\ref{sec:void-analysis}--\ref{sec:discussion} demonstrate that this detection gap, along with other regions of reduced FRB detections within the Galactic plane, correspond with known H II regions.
+The analyses discussed in \S\ref{sec:void-significance}--\ref{sec:discussion} demonstrate that this detection gap, along with other regions of reduced FRB detections within the Galactic plane, corresponds with known H II regions.
 Based on the discussion presented in \S\ref{sec:discussion}, we favor the interpretation that turbulence along these lines of sight induces large degrees of scatter-broadening that totally smear FRBs out of detectability within the CHIME band.
-We note that measurements of $\tau_{\rm sc}$ in CHIME/FRB \cat{} and derived $\tau_{\rm sc}$ from non-detections could be used to gauge the accuracy of existing electron-density models of the Milky Way Galaxy.